tonytrawl/WatchTowarr/README.md

 - **Update notices.** Checks GitHub about once a day and shows a quiet, dismissible card when a new release is available, with release notes and a link to download.
 Nothing downloads automatically.
 Turn it off in settings.
 - **Check it from your phone or another device** on the same network, just browse to your PC's address on port `8787`.
 - **Everything is configured in the app.** Settings are organized into tabs (General, Services, Alerts, Beta) and your choices are remembered across restarts.
-- **Your data stays local.** WatchTowarr talks only to your own services and (if you enable it) the ntfy server you choose.
+- **Your data stays local.** GuardTowarr talks only to your own services and (if you enable it) the ntfy server you choose.

 ## What gets checked